 Inaugural music festivals can be a tricky.
-You need to need a mix of just the right elements: good music, tasty food, and broad promotion.
+You need a mix of just the right elements: good music, tasty food, and broad promotion.
 The Jersey Music Festival had two of the three going for them.
 The biggest downfall was that there was this great music event going on that no one really knew about.

 Audio Machine– This NJ based hard rock band packs a punch with their infectious and moshadelic sounds.
 They rocked festival goers to the core.